27tang/convex-hull/README.md

             point-set-generator [POINTS] [RANGE] [OPTIONS]

       DESCRIPTION:
-            A utility to generate a set of random 2D cartesian coordinates.
+            A utility to generate a set of 2D cartesian coordinates (random by default).
 Outputs to stdout.

             POINTS specifies the number of points to generate.
             RANGE specifies the absolute value of the maximum and minimum values of the coordinates.